23 Meaningful Christmas Traditions That Encourage Giving (2023)

 8. DONATE OLD TOYS

 Most homes with kids receive A LOT of new toys around the holidays.
 So, take a day to go through gently used toys and donate them together.
 Have the kids drop off toys themselves.
-And be sure to have a conversation about where the toys will go and who they may help.

 9. GIVE TO YOUR KIDS

-More Epic Meaningful Family Traditions This Christmas
+More Meaningful Family Christmas Traditions

 11. Read the Christmas Story or the Bible leading up to Christmas